mohamdebenchikh/crud-app/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please create an issue or submit a pull request.

+## Acknowledgments
+   This CRUD app MVC project was developed as a learning exercise and may serve as a starting point for building more complex applications.

+   Feel free to customize the configuration values and adapt the instructions based on your specific setup and requirements.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).